 - Again hit next

-- Not that is the important part, set a password on your certificate as well, this will help gaining more security.
+- Not that is the important part, set a password on your certificate as well; this will help gain more security.

 How to Decrypt The Files

 Decrypting the file is almost the same process as encrypting, that is, through the following steps:

 - Right-click, click on properties, and go to advanced